whhe/flink-cdc-connectors/docs/content/connectors/oceanbase-cdc.md

 # OceanBase CDC Connector

 The OceanBase CDC connector allows for reading snapshot data and incremental data from OceanBase.
-This document describes how to setup the OceanBase CDC connector to run SQL queries against OceanBase.
+This document describes how to set up the OceanBase CDC connector to run SQL queries against OceanBase.

 Dependencies
 ------------

-In order to setup the OceanBase CDC connector, the following table provides dependency information for both projects using a build automation tool (such as Maven or SBT) and SQL Client with SQL JAR bundles.
+In order to set up the OceanBase CDC connector, the following table provides dependency information for both projects using a build automation tool (such as Maven or SBT) and SQL Client with SQL JAR bundles.

 ```xml
 <dependency>